raphaelrubrice/BiofilmAntagonismPrediction/README.md

 # **Biofilm Antagonism Prediction (BAP)**
+Code for the paper :

-## **📝 A machine learning approach to predict the antagonism of beneficial strains against microbial pathogens using morphological descriptors of their biofilms.**
+## **A machine learning approach to predict the antagonism of beneficial strains against microbial pathogens using morphological descriptors of their biofilms.**

 ### **📌 Introduction**
 Biofilms play a crucial role in microbial ecology, healthcare, and industry.
 Understanding interactions between bacterial species in biofilm environments is essential for developing novel antimicrobial strategies.
 This repository provides a machine learning pipeline for predicting biofilm antagonism using curated datasets.
 The framework supports model selection, preprocessing optimization, and performance evaluation to identify the best predictive approach.